 Please refer to www.unpri.org for the Principles for Responsible Investments (“PRI”) assessment methodology.
 Mondrian’s full Assessment Report and Transparency Report may be requested via the PRI Data Portal.

 This document may include forward-looking statements.
-All statements other than statements of historical facts are forward- looking statements (including words such as “believe,” “estimate,” “anticipate,” “may,” “will,” “should,” “expect”).
+All statements other than statements of historical facts are forward-looking statements (including words such as “believe,” “estimate,” “anticipate,” “may,” “will,” “should,” “expect”).
 Although we believe that the expectations reflected in such forward-looking statements are reasonable, we can give no assurance that such expectations will prove to be correct.
-Various factors could cause actual results or performance to differ materially from those reflected in such forward-looking statements.
+Various factors could cause actual results to differ materially from those reflected in such forward-looking statements.

-This document is an internal research paper.
-The material is for informational purposes only and is not an offer or solicitation with respect to any securities.
+This material is for informational purposes only and is not an offer or solicitation with respect to any securities.
 Any offer of securities can only be made by written offering materials, which are available solely upon request, on an exclusively private basis and only to qualified financially sophisticated investors.

 This document is solely owned by and the intellectual property of Mondrian Investment Partners Limited.
 It may not be reproduced either in whole, or in part, without the written permission of Mondrian Investment Partners Limited.